 There are three main categories, depending on their properties and options for use: grasses, legumes, and broadleaf non-legumes.
 In most cases, they combine several functions at a time, like preventing erosion, improving soil quality, serving for grazing, among others.

 - Grasses are annual cereals like buckwheat, rye, wheat, corn, barley, oats, etc. They grow relatively fast and leave easily managed residues.
-Their fibrous threadlike root systems are strong and protect from erosion.
+Their fibrous threadlike root systems are very strong, that’s why agriculturers often grow oats or other grasses to protect their fields from erosion.
 In respect to nutrients, they accumulate soil nitrogen from the symbiosis with Azospirillum, yet do not possess the property to fix atmospheric nitrogen.

 EOSDA Crop Monitoring